ethanjyoung/ethanjyoung.github.io/_pages/about.md

 - dynamics of games on networks,
 - predicting glass viscosity using genetic programming, and
-- applying knowledge graphs on EHR data.
+- applying knowledge graphs to EHR data.

 You can reach me at ethanyoung \[dot\] math \[dot\] gmail \[dot\] com.